SparshWadhwa/Coding-Practice-questions/Aptitute/HCF-LCM.md

 If outcome value is smaller than the inputs then HCF is to be found out e.g. in this question If outcome value is larger than the inputs then LCM. e.g Type 3 problems

+###Bell Question – When will all clock Bell ring together

+Way to solve Type 3 Question

+Change bell timing into minutes or seconds and find the LCM of all of them

+Example.
+Four different electronic devices make a beep after every 30 minutes, 1 hour, 3/2 hour and 1 hour 45 minutes respectively.
+All the devices beeped together at 12 noon.
+They will again beep together at:

+Device A: 30 mins
+Device B: 60 mins
+Device C: 90 mins
+Device D: 105 mins
+So L.C.M of above devices is 1260 mins = 21 hrs.

+That means they will make a beep together again after 21 hrs to 12 Noon, that is 9:00 am (12 noon + (12 + 9) = 9 am ) of next day…